 Participants should, so far as is practicable and unless an exemption from the fair processing requirement applies provide, or make readily available, privacy notices to the individuals about whom they are sharing information.
 That privacy notice should:

-- clearly set out an explanation that data may be disclosed for the purpose of preventing and detecting fraud
+clearly explain that their data may be disclosed for the purpose of preventing and detecting fraud

-- contain details of how individuals can find out more information about the processing of their data
+contain details of how individuals can find out more information about the processing in question

 For more information on privacy notices, participants should refer to the Information Commissioner’s guidance as updated from time to time.
 Current guidance is: privacy notices, transparency and control – a code of practice on communicating privacy information to individuals published 7 October 2016.